 6.1 We may update this policy from time to time by publishing a new version on our website.

 6.2 You should check this page occasionally to ensure you are happy with any changes to this policy.

 - Data Security

-7.1 ACC Group Ltd have put in place appropriate security measures to prevent your personal data from being accidentally lost, misused or accessed in an unauthorised way, altered or disclosed.
+7.1 AJC Group Ltd have put in place appropriate security measures to prevent your personal data from being accidentally lost, misused or accessed in an unauthorised way, altered or disclosed.

 7.2 We limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know, only sharing or disclosing information for the performance of the contract between us and the customer.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 7.3 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 8.1 In this Section, we have summarised the rights that you have under data protection law.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.